DeqingSun/Arduino_HID_frontendJS/README.md

 ##How this works?

-Native GamePad API (http://www.w3.org/TR/gamepad/) supports readonly access to GamePad.
+Native [GamePad API](http://www.w3.org/TR/gamepad/) supports readonly access to GamePad.
 This low level API can access buttons, axes of a gamepad.
 Since axes are in float format within -1~1 and buttons are in boolean format.
 We can emulate a Gamepad with Arduino and send values by emulating axes and button actions.
 Then JavaScript in browser can extract values from the emulated gamepad.

+As a demo I used Arduino Leonardo (Any ATmega32u4 based board including Micro/Micro Pro should work) because it has native USB support to emulate a gamepad.
+However, official Arduino IDE did not provide capability to emulate a gamepad.
+I found a project [Arduino HID Project](http://github.com/NicoHood/HID) by Nicohood that did all low level stuff on HID and makes this demo pretty simple.

+You can either follow [NicoHood's tutorial](http://github.com/NicoHood/HID/wiki) on how to install the library or upload a pre-compiled hex file to Leonardo for a quick test.

+###Write your own code

+###Upload hex file directly

 read more on http://deqingsun.github.io/Arduino_HID_frontendJS/